tier4/caret_doc/docs/installation/binary_installation.md

 sudo apt update
 ```

-The following packages are required for the CARET binary packages.<br>
+The following packages are required for the CARET binary packages.
 These dependencies are not automatically installed with the binary installation.

 ```bash